beaprogrammer02345/sample_dashboard/README.md

 Commit your changes (git commit -m 'Add new feature').
 Push to the branch (git push origin feature-branch).
 Open a pull request.
-Feel free to raise any issues or suggestions for further improvements.

-You can customize the above README according to your project’s specific requirements.

-ChatGPT can make